 21 years old and 14.3 hands, Felipe is 100% Arabian and 100% charming.
 He was a gift to the Horse as Teacher programs and has been a phenomenal teacher to many women over the years.
 His sensitivity, softness and natural ability to reflect human emotions has helped all of us become better communicators.
 He has tirelessly taken many women over the mountains of the Blue Ridge, and gets softer, calmer and more responsive with each new student.

 A beautiful bay roan Quarter Horse mare from Big Valley Ranch, Ginseng was purchased as a 4 year old by a long term horsemanship student.
 She came to Galleywinter as a green horse in 2010 and was brought along in our horsemanship lessons and classes.
 She's confident and curious.
-Currently going beautifully under saddle and the picture of serentiy.
+Currently going beautifully under saddle and the picture of serenity.
 On trail rides, she is the meeter and greeter for the group.
-She loves to be with people, particulary her owner.
+She loves to be with people, particularly her owner.
 Roans are so pretty, changing color almost daily.

 Super sensible with very fancy-moves, Hickory came to us from Big Valley Ranch in Monterey VA, the product of two parents bred for reining.
 Hickory is a silver grullo Quarter Horse gelding.
 Grullo is a coveted and rare color in the horseworld and every day we see why!
 His presence at the farm was born of an intention to work from a clean slate with a couple horses.
 It's a work in progress.